lawalter/rhwo-parental-care/README.md

 #### Nest success

-- Summaries of fledge success can be found in `scripts/nest-success/nest_survival_summaries.R`
+- Summaries of fledge success can be found in `scripts/summary_stats.R`
+- Nest check analyses are in `scripts/nest_monitoring/nest_check_frequency.R`

 ## Acknowledgments